 What to Consider

 Screens that are at least 5 inches (measured diagonally) tend to be considered large.
 There are many phones with 5.5 to 6 inch screens that are considered "phablets" (phones that can double as tablets).
-The Google Nexus 6, Nokia Lumia 1520, and iPhone 6 Plus all come with massive screens that are considered to be the largest of the large.
+The Google Pixel 2 XL, iPhone 8 Plus, and Samsung Galaxy Note 8 all come with massive screens that are considered to be the largest of the large.

 Medium size screens are generally anywhere from 4.5 to just under 5 inches.
-The HTC One Mini 2 is a great example of a phone featuring a mid-size screen; it can be comfortably gripped and most users can reach all areas of the screen using a single thumb.
+The iPhone 8 is a great example of a phone featuring a mid-size screen; it can be comfortably gripped and most users can reach all areas of the screen using a single thumb.

 Small screens tend to fall below 4.5 inches.
 Smartphones with small screens are beginning to become sparse in availability due to developers pushing bigger, more crisp screens as time marches on.
 Options are slim for those looking for portability, and phones with smaller screens tend to be considered entry-level.

 Typically, when sales reps try to hawk phones, one of the biggest things they push is processing power.
 The average user typically doesn't know enough about cell phone hardware to care about smartphone processors, but taking the time to learn about them can increase the overall longevity of the purchase.

 Simply put, processors are what makes smartphones either fast or slow.
 A faster processor will typically feature multiple computing cores in its architecture, and it will handle multitasking, menu navigation, and app opening/closing very well.